 FRED: My vegetarian diet.
-But I was so demoralised by the Australian involvement go Vietnam which I consider more immoral than the American because we were just toadying to them that I realised you can change community consciousness as we did during the Moratoriums when civilians walked the streets carrying the enemy flag.
+But I was so demoralised by the Australian involvement in Vietnam which I consider more immoral than the American because we were just toadying to them that I realised you can change community consciousness as we did during the Moratoriums when civilians walked the streets carrying the enemy flag.
 It was the first time in the history of the world and we changed the course of history made easier by the fact that they were losing the war there.
 On the eve of the elections I also put "export Fraser, not uranium" around and I also put "smokers stink".
 I changed the American slogan which was "smoking stinks".
 "Smokers Stink" is more personal.
 People say it's too rough that it's an attack.
 But we're under attack and when you respond it's defence.
 You see smoking as a habit has crept up on us.
 100 years ago it wouldn't have been acceptable.
 People had a drawing or with-drawing room to smoke in.
 Q: Do you think this is because of advertising?

 FRED: No. Initially troops were given free cigarettes during the war.
 Nicotine is most addictive.
 Harder to get off than heroin.
 Two people I know found it harder to get off nicotine than heroin.
-Mind you they had more help with heroin.
+Mind you they had more Q: Well you never know.
+You might be offered a job when this gets printed.